 Education and Family

-I want to thank you for your support, and I hope to have the honor and privilege of serving you in Congress.
+I want to thank you for your support, and I hope to have the honor and privilege of serving you in New York State Assembly.

 I’m a political activist, graduate of the Touro Law Center in Central Islip with a J.D. and daughter of a single working mother, a Cadet Navy Nurse from WW II.
 Born and raised on Long Island, my parents were divorced when I was younger and I watched my mother work a day job and then travel to New York City to earn her Doctorate at Teacher’s College, Columbia University.
 I am running for Congress to change the system that exists in Washington D.C.
 We need real women in Congress, not political party operatives.